 We have a frequently updated list of the best bank promotions, some of which are worth hundreds of dollars.

 If that's not appealing, or you can't meet the direct deposit requirements, you could always get a new credit card.
 Wells Fargo has a few bank promotions, but one of their best offers is their Wells Fargo Cash Wise Visa Card.
-You get a $150 cash bonus if you spend $500 in purchases in the first three months.
+You get a $150 cash bonus if you spend $500 in purchases in the first three months of account opening.
+You can read more about the Wells Fargo Cash Wise Card here.

 You also get 1.5% cashback on all purchases with no limits and the card does not have an annual fee.